coderefinery/manuals/lesson-design.md

 that some people are missing something, but that others have had the fortune of learning it earlier.
 This may not matter in a purely factual lesson design, but if you are trying to make things intrinsically or emotionally appealing, it is essential.
+(Example: git lessons use to have Star Wars references about "force pushing".
+They are mostly gone now, since it's not clear why force pushing is interesting nor does everyone like Star Wars).

 ## Who is the audience?